Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Advanced law students can skim it (except they should "read carefully" Chapter 12 on Jurisdiction.

-• Practicing lawyers may want to skip it (or read it for curiosity's sake to see how I cover it)
+• Practicing lawyers may want to skip it (or read it for a fresh perspective)

 Part 3: Entering “cyberspace”